-“Our hotels worldwide now have an option of incorporating a spa that is culturally relevant and unique into their guests’ visit,” said Sharilyn Abbajay, vice president of spa for Marriott International.
+“Our hotels worldwide now have an option of incorporating a spa that is culturally relevant and unique into their guests’ visit,” said Sharilyn Abbajay, vice president of the spa for Marriott International.
 And Saray Spa seems to have got the message loud and clear.
-Tucked away behind ornately carved doors, in Dubai’s JW Mariott Marquis, the spa draws its inspiration from the historic Caravanserais located along the old silk trade routes.
-Borrowing from rituals that have withstood the test of time, it inculcates locally sourced natural ingredients and applies ancient healing techniques.
-Case in point, my own Saray Signature Dead sea journey experience.
+Tucked away behind ornately carved doors in Dubai’s JW Mariott Marquis, the spa draws its inspiration from the historic Caravanserais located along the old silk trade routes.
+Borrowing from rituals that have withstood the test of time, it inculcates locally sourced natural ingredients.
+It applies ancient healing techniques—case in point, my own Saray Signature Dead sea journey experience.

-My therapist, Mani mentioned it was the only one treatment room in all of Dubai with its own private Dead Sea pool.
+My therapist, Mani, mentioned it was the only treatment room in Dubai with its own private Dead Sea pool.
 Though, with the pool as well as an attached shower stall, “room” would hardly suffice.
 It was more an aromatic candles-infused medley of Middle Eastern and Western philosophies.
-And wrapped in all its abundance, began my much awaited treatment.
+And wrapped in all its abundance, began my much-awaited treatment.

 Then followed a second shower so I could wash off the mud and prepare to float away in the ‘Dead Sea’ pool.
-Still, nothing could’ve prepared me for what came next (besides floating in the actual Dead Sea of course but who wants that when you can have this!)
+Still, nothing could’ve prepared me for what came next (besides floating in the actual Dead Sea, of course, but who wants that when you can have this!)
 The pool was not only large but ethereal.
 It was the place where angels went to float, or so I thought as I dipped my feet in.
 And boy, was I glad because it easily fit my entire frame and even allowed me ample space to float.
-The pool’s salt saturation and temperature is set up such to simulate its namesake in Jordan but what I didn’t know was that it would offer me the me an absolute calm from within.
+The pool’s salt saturation and temperature are set up to simulate its namesake in Jordan, but what I didn’t know was that it would offer me an absolute calm from within.

-I was then led to the relaxation lounge and as I submitted my now soothed self to its ivory-and-wood plushness, I recounted the parts of my experience even as I enjoyed its therapeutic aftereffects immensely.
-My skin was smoother, more nourished and visibly enriched, if that’s possible.
+I was then led to the relaxation lounge.
+As I submitted my now soothed self to its ivory-and-wood plushness, I recounted the parts of my experience even as I enjoyed its therapeutic aftereffects immensely.
+My skin was smoother, more nourished, and visibly enriched if that’s possible.
 But other than that, what I noticed was that the treatment had been soulful as well, in the sense that it had invoked a deep inner calm and offered me the richest relaxation.

 Saray Signature Dead Sea Journey – 995 Dhs. ($280)